tracim/tracim/backend/doc/branding.md

 ## Customize Note as pdf convertion rendering

-Tracim convert Note as PDF using both pandoc and Weasyprint tool is feature is activated.
+To convert Note to PDF, Tracim is using both pandoc and Weasyprint tools.
+This feature need to be activated.
 To activate the feature, you need to set this property in configuration file:
 ```ini
 rich_text_preview.enabled = True